 Besides doing research and teaching, I enjoy fatherhood, mountaineering, travelling and endurance cycling.
-I have participated in several mountain bike multi-stage competitions, such as the Titan Desert (2016), the Transpyr (2017), the Cape-Epic (2019) and I love to go on family cycling holidays.
+I have participated in several mountain bike multi-stage competitions, such as the Titan Desert (2016), the Transpyr (2017), the Cape-Epic and the Cat700 (2019), and I love to go on family cycling holidays.
 When inspiration thrives, I also write amateur poetry (Yamana, 2011).